Getting your child vaccinated from an early age helps protect them against serious infections now and in the future.

 Vaccinations for preterm babies

-If your baby is preterm, they may need additional doses of some vaccines.
+If your baby is preterm, they may need extra doses of some vaccines.
 Talk to your vaccination service provider for more information.

 There’s proof that healthy preterm babies respond well to full vaccine doses.